-The term “alumni network” is both official and unofficial.
-When you speak generally of an alumni network, it applies to anyone who has attended or graduated from a given university.
+The term “alumni association” refers to a group or organization that connects and represents the former students who have graduated from a particular institution, typically a university or college.
 When you join your college’s alumni association, you are officially recognized as an alum and you may get access to certain perks.

 You will see several related terms on the internet, so let’s first look at some definitions: